Sign up to stay informed about the latest happenings at Interior.

 - Scientists are not forbidden from speaking to the media.
 Scientists must clearly identify when they are speaking on behalf of the agency they work for or when they are speaking as a private citizen.
 The Integrity of Scientific and Scholarly Activities Policy addresses science integrity and in no way prohibits or hampers communications or publication in peer reviewed journals.
 The Departmental policy on communications is available.

-- How will the new scientific integrity policy, and adviser, help achieve the science mission over the next five years?
+- How will the new scientific integrity policy, and adviser, help achieve the science mission in the Department?

 - The new Department Scientific Integrity Officer, working with Bureau Scientific Integrity Officers, will provide guidance, advice, and oversight for the scientific integrity policy.
 By ensuring a positive culture of scientific integrity, the new policy and officers will help in encouraging and maintaining an environment of rigorous and honest investigation, open discussion, and constructive peer review, free of political influence that is needed for good science to thrive.